cscrivner/coltanscrivner.com/content/publication/Looking-away-from-violence/index.md

 summary: In this study, we used eye tracking to investigate how people gather visual information from violence
 tags:
 - Source Themes
-title: (Preprint) Looking away from the face of violence - Diminished attention to faces in violent social interactions
+title: (Preprint) Violence reduces attention to faces and draws attention to points of contact
 url_code: "https://osf.io/sfyj2/"
 url_dataset: ""
 url_pdf: https://psyarxiv.com/3y4w9